#KnoxCollege is celebrating #NationalTRIODay! TRIO Achievement Program promotes academic success, personal gr...

-International students must be able to demonstrate their family's ability to afford a Knox education.
-However, Knox does offer a limited scholarship program for international students who demonstrate financial need and strong academic abilities.
-The maximum award is approximately one-half of the comprehensive fee.
-To be considered for these awards, you must submit a Financial Aid Application for International Students (PDF) and a Certification of Finances Form (PDF) with your application for admission.
-The ability to afford a Knox education may be a factor in determining the admission of international students who are academically qualified but do not meet financial qualifications.
+Knox offers both merit scholarships and need based financial aid for international students.
+These awards commonly range up to one-half of the comprehensive fee, and a few larger scholarships are awarded each year for especially well qualified students who demonstrate greater financial need.
+Students are automatically considered for merit scholarships.
+To be considered for need-based financial aid awards, you must submit a Financial Aid Application for International Students (PDF) with your application for admission.
+The ability to afford a Knox education may be a factor in determining the admission of international students who are academically qualified, but do not meet financial qualifications.

-When making plans to attend Knox, your family should expect the comprehensive fee to increase by five to seven percent each year and prepare as well for potential fluctuations in currency exchange rates.
+When making plans to attend Knox, your family should expect the comprehensive fee to increase by 3 to 5 percent each year and prepare for potential fluctuations in currency exchange rates.
 For more information, see Financial Information for International Students (PDF).

 Most foreign nationals wishing to enter the United States are required to have a visa.
-Students who attend Knox College will require the F-1 Student Visa.
-To apply for an F-1 Visa, an I-20 is required.
-Students are sent I-20s with their offer of admission along with their SEVIS number.
-More information is located at these links: Obtaining Your Student (F-1) Visa (PDF), Preparing for Your F-1 Visa Interview (PDF), and Paying the SEVIS Fee (F-1 Students) (PDF).
+International students who attend Knox College will typically require the F-1 Student Visa.
+To apply for an F-1 Visa, an I-20 is required, and before issuing the I-20, Knox College must review students’ financial resources and certify sufficient funding.

 If you will study at Knox through the F-1 student visa, submit the I-20 request form on your portal at apply.knox.edu/status.
 You'll also upload a copy of your passport and submit your financial certification documents through this form.
 Once you receive your I-20, you can proceed with applying for your student visa at your local U.S. embassy or consulate.